IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

 Chapter 23.4.3.5 Functions and Types
   - XQuery provides a variety of built-in functions, such as numeric functions and string matching and manipulation functions.
-  - XQuery supports user deﬁned functions.
+  - XQuery supports user defined functions.
-  - The following user-deﬁned function takes as input an instructor identiﬁer, and returns a list of all courses offered by the department to which the instructor belongs:
+  - The following user-defined function takes as input an instructor identifier, and returns a list of all courses offered by the department to which the instructor belongs:
   ```XQUERY
   declare function local:dept courses($iid as xs:string) as element(course)*{
      for $i in /university/instructor[IID = $iid],